Met Gala 'Heavenly Bodies' theme inspires spacey celeb looks

-Still others walking the New York red carpet before the Monday night event brought a certain futuristic celestial glam to their own heavenly bodies.
-They donned shimmery, ethereal fabrics and headwear that could be at home in a sci-fi movie.
+Still others walking the New York red carpet before the star-studded Monday night event brought a certain futuristic celestial glam to their own heavenly bodies.
+They donned ethereal shimmery fabrics and elaborate headwear that could be at home in a sci-fi franchise.
+Here are some of the more cosmic looks.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.